Australian consumer mood turns sour in June after latest rate hike

-SYDNEY, June 13 (Reuters) - Australian consumer sentiment turned sour after a surprise hike in interest rates this month, a survey showed on Tuesday, with consumers becoming worried about prospects of unemployment amid the warning of more rate increases to come.
+SYDNEY, June 13 (Reuters) - Australian consumer sentiment turned sour after a surprise interest rate hike this month, a survey showed on Tuesday, with shoppers worried about prospects of unemployment amid warnings of more rate increases to come.

-The Westpac-Melbourne Institute index of consumer sentiment rose 0.2% in June to 79.2, steadying near recession lows and suggesting pessimists greatly outnumbered optimists.
+The Westpac-Melbourne Institute index of consumer sentiment rose 0.2% in June to 79.2, steadying near levels seen in prior recessions, and suggesting pessimists greatly outnumbered optimists.

-But the slight improvement masked a significant difference in sentiment readings before and after the Reserve Bank Australia's decision to hike by another quarter-point on June 6, with the confidence reading coming in at 72.6 after the hike, and at 89.0 before.
+But the slight improvement masked a significant difference in sentiment readings before and after the Reserve Bank Australia's decision to hike by another quarter-point on June 6, with the confidence reading coming in at 72.6 after the hike, versus 89.0 before.

 "Of most concern is confidence around jobs – which has been the single bright spot in otherwise bleak consumer surveys over the last year.
 This now looks to be fading fast."